Overview

 There are three main strands in the course:

-3. Liberationist and interreligious theologies that blend interfaith dialogue with the themes of justice, peace, reconciliation and the integrity of creation involving Buddhist-Christian, Buddhist-Muslim, Hindu-Muslim, Christian-Muslim and Jewish-Christian and indigenous traditions.
+- Liberationist and interreligious theologies that blend interfaith dialogue with the themes of justice, peace, reconciliation and the integrity of creation involving Buddhist-Christian, Buddhist- Muslim, Hindu-Muslim, Christian-Muslim and Jewish-Christian and indigenous traditions.

 Career Opportunities

-This course provides an excellent opportunity to explore theological issues through the lens of inter- and intra-faith relations.
 Graduates of this course can go on to further education and academic research.
-Graduates will learn research skills, as well as analytic, written and verbal communication skills.
-These are highly valued and effective in a great variety of careers.
+Graduates will learn research skills, as well as analytic, written, and verbal communication skills that are highly valued and effective in a great variety of careers.

 Course Details